lindodan/SEM_BOSCH/README.md

 - the third joint is prismatic and controls the height (i.e. motion in z-axis)
 - the last joint is revolute and measured w.r.t. the x-axis of the base frame (i.e. * *not** w.r.t. the previous link)

+## How to control the robot

+__In case robot does anything unexpected, press the emergency button immediately.__

+### Starting the robot

+- power up the robot with red switch on the Mars control panel
+- create RobotBosh() instance and call initialize()
+- you will be asked to press the yellow button (Arm Power) on the Mars control panel
+- robot will perform homing after which you are able to control it with this library

+### Finishing the work with the robot

+- to turn robot of call soft_home() followed by the close() methods
+- turn red switch off

+### Entering the cage

+- to enter the cage, you need to call release() function, that will power-off the motors and activate breaks

+### Recovering from error

+#### Emergency stop or cage entry

+- unblock emergency stop button and/or closed the cage
+- press red button called MotionStop on the Mars control panel
+- press yellow button called ArmPower on the Mars control panel
+- continue with normal operation

+#### Motor error

+- in case green led above motor axis is blinking and red led is on, there is a motor error
+- to reset motors call reset_motors() method

+## Hard home

+Hard home is needed after the control unit power was turned off.
+It is performed automatically in the initialize() method.
+However, it needs to be performed only after the power was turned off and on again.
+In case the connection needs to be reestablished, you can call initialize without homing by setting the argument home to False.